HopkinsIDD/phylosamp/README.md

 All key functions of each scenario are documented, along with realistic examples, in the [associated vignettes](https://hopkinsidd.github.io/phylosamp/index.html).
 Vignettes are organized as follows:

-* Vignettes L1-L4: linkage scenario vignettes and examples
+* Transmission Linkage Vignettes (L1-L4): linkage scenario vignettes and examples
-* Vignettes V1-V6: variant tracking scenario vignettes and examples
+* Variant Tracking Vignettes (V1-V6): variant tracking scenario vignettes and examples

 ## Determining linkage between pathogen infections